priyanshu360/aigen/README.md

 npx tsx examples/basic/test.ts
 ```

-Runs the full pipeline end-to-end with an inline provider (no LLM needed).
+Runs the pipeline end-to-end with an inline test provider (no LLM needed).